Do Cocker Spaniels make good dogs for children?

 He's very much loved and is a very clever dog.

 I think it's got everything to do with him being frightened easily by silly things, and he dislikes people shouting and making too much noise.
-When things get too noisy for him, he usually runs away to hide.
+He usually runs away to hide when things get too noisy for him.

 Now, I have to be very careful because he won't let a child approach him, let alone stroke him, and he barks at them when they get too close to him.